 Our most striking result is that smaller, but not too small, social cliques can — perhaps counter-intuitively — promote the survival and spread of beneficial variants with copy-the-best learning strategies.
 As discussed in section 1, previous studies have demonstrated that cumulative cultural evolution requires a large enough population (Shennan 2001; Henrich 2004) or a high enough migration rate between subpopulations (Powell et al 2009) to offset losses due to drift and the low fidelity of social learning.
 However, we also noted that empirical evidence does not unambiguously support this expectation (Collard 2013) and our results suggest two possible reasons why increasing population size might not always be beneficial in the case of copy-the-best learning strategy.
 The results of our first experiment demonstrate that when there is payoff uncertainty increasing population size increases the probability of loss of a beneficial novel trait when it is very rare.
 To some extent this is the case for all three forms of social learning that we modelled, but is most pronounced for the copy-the-best learning rule.
-Although our results also demonstrate that (unsurprisingly) the deleterious sampling effect caused by the interaction between payoff uncertainty and population size can be offset by high rates of convergent innovation, we note Henrich's (2004) finding that it is harder-to-copy and/or harder-to-innovate traits that are most dependent on larger population sizes for their maintenance and/or further evolution.
-The results of our second experiment demonstrate that when payoff is uncertain, the rate of cultural evolution is not a monotonic function of sample pool size, but is maximised by social learning within social cliques of intermediate size.
+Although our results also demonstrate that (unsurprisingly) the deleterious sampling effect caused by the interaction between payoff uncertainty and population size can be offset by high rates of convergent innovation, we note Henrich’s (2004) finding that it is harder-to-copy and/or harder-to-innovate traits that are most dependent on larger population sizes for their maintenance and/or further evolution.
+The results of our second and third experiments demonstrate that when payoff is uncertain, the rate of cultural evolution resulting from copy-the-best social learning is not a monotonic function of sample pool size, but is maximised by social learning within social cliques of intermediate size.
 This result is broadly consistent with recent network analysis (Montanari and Saberi 2010) which found that innovations spread faster in locally connected networks rather than larger well-integrated social infrastructures.
-The deleterious effect of larger sample pool sizes on the early stages of innovation suggests that the way in which social learners sample a population, and the degree of payoff uncertainty may be at least as important as the variation in the overall census population size.
-In fact, while it is true that at a given sample pool size larger census population would generally offer a higher rate of evolution, the converse is also true.
-Our simulation model of copy-the-best strategy shows that as at a given census size we observe variation in the rate of evolution as a function of the sample pool size, with a stronger effect when the payoff uncertainty is low.
-Furthermore, our results also cautions that there are circumstances in which (contra Powell et al 2009) increasing connectivity between subpopulations may actually decrease the rate of cumulative cultural evolution.
+The deleterious effect of larger sample pool sizes on the early stages of innovation suggests that the way in which social learners sample a population may be as or more important than the variation in the overall census population size when payoff uncertainty is high.
+In fact, while it is true that at a given sample pool size a larger census population would generally offer a higher rate of evolution, the converse is also true.
+Consequently, it appears that when payoff uncertainty is high it is the subdivision of the census population into overlapping "cultural incubators" that most increases the rate of cultural evolution, a finding which suggests that (contra Powell et al 2009) increasing connectivity between subpopulations may not always increase the rate of cumulative cultural evolution.